Our democracy and government should reflect the people of America and serve their needs, not special interests or corporate donors.

 In Congress, Congresswoman Porter is leading the fight to end political corruption, increase government transparency, and hold leaders of both parties accountable.
 She’s committed to protecting American taxpayers and eliminating waste, fraud, and abuse.

 Rep. Porter led a successful effort to implement a new rule to expose conflicts of interests in Congressional hearings.
 When she heard from many Orange County families who are worried about high prescription drug and healthcare costs, she questioned Big Pharma CEOs about their salaries, and introduced legislation to lower the cost of prescription drugs.
 Congresswoman Porter also secured a commitment from a Trump official that coronavirus testing will be free for all Americans.

 Congresswoman Porter’s vote is not for sale and never will be.
-She launched End Corruption with Congressman Max Rose (NY-11), an initiative to get Washington answering to working families—not large corporations and special interests.
-She also joined the House of Representatives in passing the For the People Act, a wide-ranging measure to reduce the influence of dark money in politics, enforce stricter ethics rules on federal officials, and expand voting access.
-When leaders of both parties tried to fast-track a bill that would line the pockets of huge tax preparation companies, she bucked Democratic leadership to speak out against the legislation.
+She founded and chairs End Corruption, along with Congressman Jason Crow (CO-6), an initiative to get Washington answering to working families—not large corporations and special interests.
+She also helped introduce the For the People Act, a sweeping reform to reduce the influence of dark money in politics, enforce stricter ethics rules on federal officials, and expand voting rights.
+Additionally, she introduced the STOCK Act 2.0 and the Accountability for Acting Officials Act to bring about greater accountability for government officials.

-By hosting over 12 townhall-style events in her first year in office and making public a list of meetings she takes, Congresswoman Porter has matched her commitment to transparency with concrete action.
+By hosting over 35 town hall-style events in her first term in office and making public a list of meetings she takes, Congresswoman Porter has matched her commitment to transparency with concrete action.

-With seats on the Financial Services Committee and the Committee on Oversight and Reform, Congresswoman Porter will continue to fight to speak truth to power and hold Washington accountable to Orange County families.
+With seats on the Natural Resources Committee and the Committee on Oversight and Reform, Congresswoman Porter will continue to fight to speak truth to power and hold Washington accountable to Orange County families.